maidsafe/sn_browser/docs/browser-development/Application-Design-Overview.md

 # Application Design Overview

-The SAFE Browser is built using [electronjs](https://electronjs.org/) to provide a simple cross platform solution for accessing the SAFE Network.
+The Safe Browser is built using [electronjs](https://electronjs.org/) to provide a simple cross platform solution for accessing the Safe Network.
 (It is built on top of a simple clearnet browser called [Peruse](https://github.com/joshuef/peruse).)

 The browser uses [React](https://reactjs.org/) and [Redux](https://redux.js.org/) to build the application user interface and manage its internal state.